andrewbranch/gatsby-remark-vscode/README.md

       plugins: [{
         resolve: `gatsby-remark-vscode`,
         options: {
+          theme: {
-          theme: 'Abyss' // Or install your favorite theme from GitHub }
+            default: 'Abyss' // Or install your favorite theme from GitHub },
+        }
       }]
     }